 In the event that the NFSA contributes to a specific policy proposal, public consultation will be taken.
 External consultation measures may include the release of discussion papers and the use of blog and social media mechanisms.

-If you would like to contact us about anything related to the Information Publication Scheme, contact details are below:
+If you would like to contact us about anything related to the Information Publication Scheme:

 National Film and Sound Archive of Australia